big-wisdom/Endeavor/README.md

+* instead of just passing and storing an endeavorId, I should make an EndeavorReference object
 * I'm thinking that I will need to disband the util.dart.
 Date and time related stuff I will put into a DateAndTimeUtilities package and anything that can be moved into the DataRepository should be.
 The DataRepository and Endeavor should both depend on the utility package.
 The Event model formz stuff in particulary will use it in the data repository and the UI of the Endeavor package will need it as well
 * Create a RepeatingEventScreen that only has to handle the creation of a repeating event, not editing